Patrikios/ubuntu-gdm-login-bg-customizer/README.md

 # Set Login Background & Ubuntu Logo Control (Ubuntu 24.04+)

+---

+## 0) Why this effort?

+Changing the **login background** on Ubuntu 24.04 sounds simple—until you try it.
+GNOME settings don’t expose it, Gnome extensions I tried didn’t work for me, and it seems that the classic “edit a CSS file” tricks no longer apply because the greeter loads assets from a **compiled theme resource** (`.gresource`).

+**This project exists to make it painless and safe:**
+- **One tiny script, one clear job:** set the login background image—no theming rabbit holes.
+- **Reversible & idempotent:** switches via `update-alternatives`, never overwrites stock files, safe to rerun.
+- **Branding control:** optionally hide or restore the Ubuntu logo with a clean `dconf` override.
+- **Polished look by default:** compact ~0.75× UI (avatar + prompt) so the greeter feels tidy and modern.
+- **Lock screen sanity:** optional wallpaper set restores GNOME’s default **blurred desktop** on the lock screen.
+- **No fluff:** minimal dependencies, no permanent hacks, just a small compiled resource swap.

+If you’ve tried extensions and settings and still can’t change the greeter, this is the pragmatic, low-risk path that actually works on Ubuntu 24.04+ (tested only on Ubuntu 24).

+---

 ## 1) What this script does

 - Sets the **login (GDM) background image**.